-Shakespeare one unit
+Shakespeare

-Prerequisite: Please see Prerequisites for University Study of English above
+Prerequisite: Please see Prerequisites for University Study of English above implications of stage performance.
+This course may not be counted toward the minor in Writing.

 A study of Shakespeare's development as a dramatist, both during his career as a whole, and within the specific genres of history, comedy, tragedy, and romance.
-Particular attention will be given to the plays' relation to the social, political, and cultural circumstances of the period, and to the practice and implications of stage performance.
-This course may not be counted toward the minor in Writing.
+Particular attention will be given to the plays' relation to the social, political, and cultural circumstances of the period, and to the practice and